 If the list is private, only you (and anyone on your team who has full access to the account) will be able to see any of the details of the list.
 This includes the list name, picture, and who is on the list.

-You should make a Twitter list private if it involves:
+When to make a Twitter list private

 - Internal sales and marketing processes